Hold Period Strategy Depends on the Investment Type

 Each investor has different preferences with respect to the actual amount of risk they are willing to take, and for how long a period of time that they are willing to tie up their money in an investment.
 The average hold period for multifamily is 5 years, however, some investors hold properties for as little as 3 years or as long as 10 years.
 Some investors are comfortable with a 7- year hold period, while others find that to be too long.

 Before investing any funds, each investor should understand their options to sell their share if they want or need to take their money out before the end of the hold period.
-If you invest in a syndication, some deals are structured so investors are allowed to sell their share in the property; some are structured so that the syndicator must agree to the new investor prior to allowing the shares to be purchased.
+If you in invest in a syndication, some deals are structured so investors are allowed to sell their share in the property; some are structured so that the syndicator must agree to the new investor prior to allowing the shares to be purchased.
 Make sure you are aware of the syndicator’s flexibility with selling your share, since it will impact your chances of getting out of a deal early in case you need your money before the hold period is over.

 Research on Holding Periods